Sicilian Expedition: Second Battle of Syracuse

-The battle went on for some time with no clear victor, but the Syracusans eventually pushed the Athenian ships toward the coast, and the Athenian crews fled to the camp behind their wall.
 Demosthenes suggested that they man the ships again and attempt to force their way out, as now both fleets had lost about half their ships and Nicias agreed.
 The men themselves did not want to board the ship because they were afraid.
 They then decided to retreat by land.
 Hermocrates sent some supposed informers to the Athenians to falsely report that there were spies and roadblocks further inland, so the Athenians would be safer if they did not march away.
 Gylippus used this delay to build the roadblocks that did not yet exist, and the Syracusans burned or towed away the Athenian ships on the beach, so that they had no way off the island.

-Final Syracusan victory
+Final Syracusan-Spartan victory

-On September 13, the Athenians left camp leaving their wounded behind and their dead unburied.
+On 13 September, the Athenians left camp leaving their wounded behind and their dead unburied.
 The survivors, including all the non-combatants, numbered 40,000, and some of the wounded crawled after them as far as they could go.
 As they marched they defeated a small Syracusan force guarding the river Anapus, but other Syracusan cavalry and light troops continually harassed them.
 Near the Erineus river, Demosthenes and Nicias became separated, and Demosthenes was attacked by the Syracusans and forced to surrender his 6,000 troops.
 The rest of the Syracusans followed Nicias to the Assinarus river, where Nicias's troops became disorganized in the rush to find drinking water.
 Many Athenians were trampled to death and others were killed while fighting with fellow Athenians.
 On the other side of the river a Syracusan force was waiting, and the Athenians were almost completely massacred, by far the worst defeat of the entire expedition in terms of lives lost.
 Nicias personally surrendered to Gylippus, hoping the Spartan would remember his role in the peace treaty of 421.
 The few who escaped found refuge in Catana.

 The prisoners, now numbering only 7,000, were held in the stone quarries near Syracuse which were considered the safest prison for such a number of men.
 Demosthenes and Nicias were executed, against the orders of Gylippus.
 The rest spent ten weeks in horrible conditions in their makeshift prison, until all but the Athenians, Italians, and Sicilians were sold as slaves.
 The remaining Athenians were left to die slowly of disease and starvation in the quarry.
 In the end some of the very last survivors managed to escape and eventually trickled to Athens, bringing first-hand news of the disaster.
-The specific fate of Nicias and Demosthenes is not clearly recorded, but according to Thucydides' account, were executed after their surrender, Demosthenes due to his earlier role in the war at Pylos, Nicias due to worries of a possibility of escape through bribery and possibility of causing later harm.
+The specific fate of Nicias and Demosthenes is not clearly recorded, but according to Thucydides's account, both were executed after their surrender, Demosthenes due to his earlier role in the war at Pylos, Nicias due to worries of a possibility of escape through bribery and possibility of causing later harm.